frconor-ebook/meditations/_posts/2025-12-10-purity-of-the-heart.md

 "Where your heart is, there your treasure is also," we're told in Scripture (*cf*.
 Matt.
 6:21).

-Our holiness, our salvation, that of ourself and of our neighbor, has to come first.
+Our holiness, our salvation, that of ourselves and of our neighbor, has to come first.

 In *The Way* we're told, "If your right hand scandalizes you, pluck it out and cast it from you!
 Poor heart!
 For this it is that scandalizes you!
 Press it, squeeze it tight in your hands: give it no consolations.
 And when it asks for them, say to it slowly, with a noble compassion---in confidence, as it were: 'Heart, heart on the Cross, heart on the Cross!'"
 (Josemaría Escrivá, *The Way*, Point 163).